 The second mistake he says is “Poor networker’s don’t emphasize the benefits, but the features of what they do.
 Too many job seekers focus on the features of their work instead of the end results.
 Employers buy benefits, solutions and outcomes.
 Speak their language by focusing on what you can do for them, not how you do it.
 Example: project managers help companies save time and money (two benefits/outcomes) through expertly managing projects and people (features).”

 Wow!
 This is powerful stuff!
-I attended a networking meeting at the Palazzo Hotel in Fourways last night and thinking back now to all the folk who delivered their ‘speeches’ on who they are and what they do, I can honestly say that about 70% of them are making this mistake.
-In fact a couple of them are so bad with their ‘speeches’ that I have no idea what it is that they do.
-Very confusing to say the least.
+I have attended networking meetings at the Palazzo Hotel in Fourways over the years and thinking back now to all the folk who delivered their “speeches” on who they are and what they do, I can honestly say that about 70% of them are making this mistake.
+In fact, a couple of them are so bad with their “speeches” that I have no idea what it is that they do.
+It’s very confusing, to say the least.